schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 ### Questions

-1.How can we make the mBot turn left?
+Question 3.15.1: How can we make the mBot turn left?

-A. We use a combination of three different move blocks
+A. We use a combination of three different move blocks.

-**B. We use a move block and check the first attribute to "turn left"**
+B. We use a move block and check the first attribute to "turn left".

-C. We use a move block and check the second attribute to "turn left"
+C. We use a move block and check the second attribute to "turn left".

-D. We use a "turn right" block with a negative speed value
+D. We use a "turn right" block with a negative speed value.

+Answer: B

-2.How can we describe a variable?
+Question 3.17.2: How can we describe a variable?

-A. As an arithmetic expression
+A. As an arithmetic expression.

-B. As a value
+B. As a value.

-**C. As storage space**
+C. As storage space.

-D. As an operation between two operands
+D. As an operation between two operands.

+Answer: C